 Pond liners can leak for a variety of reasons, including poor installation, punctures, or general wear from ultraviolet light.
 If the Central Valley Water Board includes a single liner alternative construction standard, the Central Valley Water Board shall consider requiring that any leak must be repaired.
 If the Central Valley Water Board includes a double liner construction standard, the Central Valley Water Board shall consider adding a requirement that any leak in the uppermost liner above an appropriate threshold rate established by the Central Valley Water Board must be repaired.
-Finally, the Central Valley Water Board shall consider including appropriate monitoring requirements for waste retention ponds that are in compliance with the Central Valley Water Board’s construction standard(s).
+Finally, the Central Valley Water Board shall consider including appropriate monitoring requirements for manure retention ponds that are in compliance with the Central Valley Water Board’s construction standard(s)

 Provision of Alternative Water Supplies

-As we have discussed, the disposal of dairy waste has resulted in groundwater exceeding the MCL for nitrate in some areas of the Central Valley.
-Because of the critical drinking water impacts associated with groundwater nitrate contamination, the final component of the regulatory framework for nitrogen discharges is that all dairies that are causing or contributing to exceedances of 10 mg/L nitrate in groundwater must provide alternative water supplies to any residents that rely on that groundwater.
+The final component of the regulatory framework addresses the provision of safe drinking water to users affected by nitrate contaminated groundwater.
+As we have discussed, the discharge of dairy manure has resulted in groundwater exceeding the nitrate water quality objective in some areas of the Central Valley.
+Because of the critical drinking water impacts associated with groundwater nitrate contamination, this final component of the regulatory framework requires all dairies that are determined to be causing or contributing to exceedances of the nitrate water quality objective in groundwater to provide alternative water supplies to any residents who rely on that groundwater.
+The following discusses the mechanisms necessary to identify nitrate-affected wells relied on for drinking water, determine dairy responsibility, and ensure the timely provision of safe drinking water supplies.
+We refer to on-farm wells to refer to wells located on a dairy’s farm, and to off-farm wells to refer to all other wells used for domestic purposes.

+Management Zones and the Provision of Alternative Water Supplies

+Many dairies within the Central Valley Water Board’s jurisdiction are already working as part of a collective with other permittees to participate in management zones established pursuant to CV-SALTS, which are intended to address nitrate impacts to drinking water.
+Management zone representatives conduct free well-water testing to identify affected drinking water users.
+Where groundwater within a management zone exceeds the nitrate water quality objective, the management zone participants are required to provide safe drinking water to all residents within the management zone who are adversely affected by discharges of nitrate through phased implementation, including the initial provision of free bottled water deliveries or filling station access.

+For dairies that already participate in a management zone, and are already subject to, and complying with, a requirement to provide alternative drinking water supplies, this requirement may generally be satisfied by documenting compliance to the Central Valley Water Board.

-With respect to dairies within the jurisdiction of the Central Valley Water Board, many dairies are already working as part of a collective with other permittees to participate in a management zone consistent with the requirements of CV-SALTS.
-Where groundwater within a management zone exceeds the nitrate drinking water standard, the management zone participants are required to ensure safe drinking water to all residents within the management zone who are adversely affected by discharges of nitrates.
-Accordingly, for those dairies currently participating in a management zone, the requirement to provide alternative drinking water supplies is satisfied.
-However, for any dairy that is causing or contributing to an exceedance of the nitrate drinking water standard that is not participating in a management zone, whether the dairy is located within or outside of the prioritized groundwater basins and sub-basins, the Central Valley Water Board shall promptly require the dairy to provide alternative water supplies to residents reliant on domestic wells for drinking water.
+Dairies not participating in management zones must also address drinking water impacts caused or contributed to by their discharges.
+For any dairy that is causing or contributing to an exceedance of the nitrate water quality objective that is not participating in a management zone, whether the dairy is located within or outside of the prioritized groundwater basins and sub-basins, the Central Valley Water Board shall promptly require the dairy to provide alternative water supplies to any resident or user reliant on wells for drinking water and to help defray the costs to public well systems incurred for monitoring and treatment.
+The Central Valley Water Board should prioritize these efforts based on the State Water Board’s Aquifer Risk Map and other drinking water well water quality data.